UBC-Thunderbots/Software/docs/workflow.md

 ### Formatting Your Code
 We use [clang-format](https://electronjs.org/docs/development/clang-format) to automatically format our code.
 Using an automatic tool helps keep things consistent across the codebase without developers having to change their personal style as they write.
 See the [code style guide](code-style-guide.md) for more information on exactly what it does.

-To format the code, from the `Software` directory run `./clang_format/fix_formatting.sh -b master`.
-This will take the difference between your current branch and your local `master` branch, and run `clang-format` on those changes.
-The only reason we use the `-b master` option is because it's faster and only formats code you have modified.
-There is also a `-a` option that will try format the entire codebase, but it is slow and not recommended.
+To format the code, from the `Software` directory run `./formatting_scripts/fix_formatting.sh`.

-We recommend committing all your changes and then running the formatting script.
-This keeps the formatting changes separate from your actual changes.
-For the formatting changes, a simple commit message like "fixed formatting" is fine.
+We recommend running the formatting script and then committing all your changes, so that your commits can more easily pass CI.
 ### Pull Requests

 Pull Requests give us a chance to run our automated tests and review the code before it gets merged.
 This helps us make sure our code on `upstream/master` always compiles and is as bug-free as possible.